lidofinance/lido-improvement-proposals/LIPS/lip-36.md

 ### ETH Price Gate Set to Zero at Launch

 The cumulative surplus mechanism provides natural ETH-price sensitivity without an explicit gate.
 At a $40M/year cost baseline (~$109k/day), the break-even ETH price is approximately $2,700 at current protocol revenues.
 Below that price, the protocol automatically runs a daily deficit, and no buybacks occur — no price oracle required.
-The `ethPriceFloorUSD` parameter is retained in the design for future governance reactivation if conditions change.
+The `minStEthPriceUSD` parameter is retained in the design for future governance reactivation if conditions change.

 ### $50,000 Daily Cap as Primary Safety Limiter